devunt/purple-line/LINE_PROTOCOL.md

 Image message content can be delivered in one of two ways.

 For normal image messages, a preview image is included as a plain JPEG in the contentPreview field.
-However, for some reason the official desktop client seems to ignore id, and rather downloads everything from the object storage server.
+However, for some reason the official desktop client seems to ignore it and rather downloads everything from the object storage server.

 The preview image URLs are http://os.line.naver.jp/os/m/MSGID/preview and the full-size image URL